-I’m always on the lookout for statement pieces for our retail booth.
-Warm wood antique tables with great legs, some character and wear are always welcome.
-Think “old world” European rustic natural wood finishes.
+I’m drawn to “old world” European rustic natural wood finishes.
 That’s not easy to find here in Ohio.
-When I spotted this orange tone 90’s-era dining room table online, I did some research and learned that danish oil would give me that old-world finish that I wanted for our display.
+When I spotted this orange tone 90’s-era dining room table online for $50 I learned that danish oil would give me that old-world finish that I wanted.
+UPDATE: I sold this table for $450!

 BEFORE: orangey oak table as seen on Facebook Marketplace